aspose-slides/Aspose.Slides-Documentation/reportingservices/getting-started/installation/install-with-msi-installer/_index.md

 - Automatic installation fails due to security issues or other reasons.
 - the product has to be installed on a named (not default) instance of Reporting Services or on multiple instances.
-- after upgrading to the latest version, you just want to replace the assembly instead of uninstalling the old version and installing the new one using the MSI installer. **Note** that in this case you may end up with other files.
+- after upgrading to the latest version, you just want to replace the assembly instead of uninstalling the old version and installing the new one using the MSI installer. **Note** that you may end up with other files in this case.